TakshashilaInst/High-Tech-Geopolitics---PLI-Schemes/README.md

 Data is collected from government websites, articles and press releases by the government, links have been given.
 The data points in red are sourced from a [Press Release](https://www.pib.gov.in/PressReleasePage.aspx?PRID=1710134) by the Union Government.
-The data which we couldn't get has been marked by a '-'.
+The data which we couldn't get has been marked by a '-' or '?'.

 We will keep updating the data as and when we get more.
 The same can be seen in the table below.